 Also, be aware that lavender fields and farms are natural environments.
-Just be aware of insects, spiders, and snakes.
+Just be aware of insects, spiders, and slithering snakes.
 I highly recommend wearing closed-toe shoes.
-And watch your step and when reaching down to pick.
+And always watch your step or when reaching down to pick your lavender.

-Most, if not all, lavender farms are non-smoking facilities.
+Most, if not all, lavender farms and their fields are non-smoking facilities.
 This includes cigarettes, cigars, pipes, vaping pens, and illegal substances.

-If you are bringing your children, encourage them to use good manners.
-Remind them they are guests.
-Do not allow them to step, sit or stand on the lavender plants.
+If you are bringing children, encourage them to use good wildflower etiquette.
+Please don’t let them step, sit, trample on the lavender plants.
 And remind them not to pick lavender flowers unless directed by the farm staff.

 Some lavender farms in the U.S. allow visitors to bring their dogs.
 However, always practice good pet etiquette.
 Always clean up after them and never allow them to roam off leash.